aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 10. Add labels for the chart series.
 11. Write the modified presentation as a PPTX file.

-This Java code shows you how to create a normal chart:
+This Javascript code shows you how to create a normal chart:

 ```javascript
     // Instantiates a presentation class that represents a PPTX file